To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 “One aspect of the plan is to transition to carbon pollution free energy by 2035.6 A big part of this is to transition, or accelerate the transition, away from carbon-based energy sources.”

 While Biden’s plan still focuses on rebuilding “crumbling infrastructure” like roads and bridges, it also mentions “low cost financing to upgrade and electrify home appliances and install more windows, which will cut residential energy bills”.7

-Regardless of the election outcome, Lydotes says traditional infrastructure should get its fair share of love from both parties.
+A Biden presidency is likely to have much more of a ‘green’ focus than was seen under the Trump administration according to Lydotes.
 His optimism stems partly from the fact that, despite deep US political divisions, infrastructure renewal is one area which enjoys wide cross-party support.